Icinga/icingaweb2-module-director/doc/75-Background-Daemon.md

 basket snapshots do not contain Endpoints or API users.
 Without a deployment endpoint, deployment fails with a clear error.

+`--deploy` also needs to reach the Icinga 2 API of that Endpoint, not just its configuration in the DB.
+It waits for the master the same way it waits for the DB, every five seconds for five minutes, and then stops with an error naming the Endpoint.

 A failing import source or sync rule stops the whole startup, and the daemon does not start.
 That is deliberate, since deploying a config built from stale or half-synced data is worse than not starting.
 Keep in mind